Photo: Felix Noak / stW BERLIN

 Our day care center is located in green surroundings (Domäne Dahlem, Schwarze Grund and Grunewald are close by) and has a very large and diverse garden space.

-Our facility is easily accessible with public transport: The X83 bus stops at the day care center, and the bus lines 115 and X10 as well as the underground stop Dahlem Dorf are within walking distance.
+Our facility is easily accessible with public transport: The X83 bus line stops directly at the daycare centre, while the stops for bus lines 115 and X10 as well as the Dahlem Dorf underground station are just a few minutes' walk away.

-In order to meet the various needs of the children, we have created different areas where they have the opportunity to rest and relax, to move around, to be creative and do roleplaying.
+In order to meet the different needs of the children, we have designed various functional areas in which they have the opportunity to rest and relax, to move, to be creative and to play (roles).

-These areas are divided into function rooms/function areas.
-The varied room structure gives the children the opportunity to choose between different offers: They can use larger game areas like the exercise room to romp around or the building room, or get into quiet or creative activities (looking at books, painting).
+These areas are divided into functional rooms and functional corners.
+The varied room structure gives the children the opportunity to choose between different activities: They can use larger play areas such as the movement room for romping around or the construction room for large-scale building or they can also pursue quiet or creative activities (looking at books, painting).

 Our well-equipped learning workshop can be visited by all children from 4 years on.
 The curiosity of the children is aroused by the design of the rooms and a wide range of materials.
 They are challenged to try out something new and perhaps unusual, to research and to find answers to their questions.
 Our learning workshop works according to the principle of “discovering learning”.